 Other concerns after cancer surgery

 Some people may feel insecure about these changes and struggle with their self-image .
 The emotional side effects of cancer surgery are as important to treat as the physical side effects.
-Before cancer surgery, talk with your doctor about how it will affect your appearance and abilities and ask about options for reconstructive surgery or prostheses.
+Before cancer surgery, talk with your doctor about how it will affect your appearance and abilities.
+Ask about options for reconstructive surgery or prostheses.
+And, ask about situations that might come up during surgery that would cause a different outcome.
 Learn more about surgery for specific types of cancer .

 You may also want to consider talking with a counselor who can help you cope with these changes to your body.
 In addition, some patients find it helpful to join a support group of other patients in similar situations.